 2) Carbohydrates (4 calories per gram)

 Each of these macronutrients are broken down by the body and used to produce energy.
 The amount of energy they produce is referred to as a calorie.

 Approximate daily dietary target percentages for macronutrients currently are:-

-Micronutrients – these differ from macronutrients because they are necessary only in very tiny amounts.
-They are, however, essential for good health and wellbeing.
-Micronutrient deficiencies can cause series health issues.
+2) Micronutrients – these differ from macronutrients because they are required only in very tiny amounts.
+They are, however, essential for the good health and wellbeing of a person.
+Micronutrient deficiencies can often cause series health issues.

 Examples of micronutrients include essential dietary minerals such as zinc and iodine.
 Micronutrients are more commonly known as vitamins and minerals.
 Each micronutrient has various essential uses to the body.
 For example sodium, is responsible for maintaining the proper fluid balance in our bodies.